 Asthma Emergency Kit

 Westgrove Primary School will provide and maintain at least two Asthma Emergency Kits.
-One kit will be kept on school premises in the first aid room and one will be a mobile kit for activities such as:
+One kit will be kept on school premises at the Sickbay and one will be a mobile kit for activities such as:

-- yard duty - camps and excursions.
+camps and excursions.